 Doing a Google search of yourself and discovering information about a court proceeding you were involved in may not be how you want to start your day.
+How can this affect your future?
+And what does criminal liability mean?
 If you found a Trellis.Law record for your name and would like to learn how to remove it, you came to the right place.
 Thankfully, Trellis Law has a simple process for removing court records about you from their site.
 We have detailed the process below:

 Right-click and copy the URL of the case you want to be removed.